AjhonGarduque/To-Do-List/README.md

 NEW FEATURES:

 GUI-BASED TASK SYSTEM:
--Replaced terminal input/output with a user interface.
+- Replaced terminal input/output with a user interface.
--Built using Python’s tkinter module.
+- Built using Python’s tkinter module.
--Clean layout using grid() — no more hacky filler buttons.
+- Clean layout using grid() — no more hacky filler buttons

 ADD TASK:
--Enter tasks through an input box (Entry widget).
+- Enter tasks through an input box (Entry widget)
--Auto lowercased and stripped like before.
+- Auto lowercased and stripped like before
--Tasks instantly show up in the left listbox.
+- Tasks instantly show up in the left listbox.

 MARK AS DONE:
--Select a task from the To-Do list and click “Update Task.”
+- Select a task from the To-Do list and click “Update Task.”
--Task gets moved to the Finished list (right side).
+- Task gets moved to the Finished list (right side).
--JSON file is updated in real time.
+- JSON file is updated in real time.

 DELETE TASK
--Select from either To-Do or Finished list.
+- Select from either To-Do or Finished list.
--Deletes the task permanently from the file.
+- Deletes the task permanently from the file
--Handles validation if nothing is selected.
+- Handles validation if nothing is selected

 FILE LOADING:
--On launch, it loads To_Do list.json.
+- On launch, it loads To_Do list.json
--Auto creates file if it doesn't exist.
+- Auto creates file if it doesn't exist
--Persistent data, even after you closing the window.
+- Persistent data, even after you closing the window

 ##Concepts Used in GUI Version:
--Tkinter (GUI layout, event handling)
+- Tkinter (GUI layout, event handling)
--grid() layout manager
+- grid() layout manager
--Listbox widgets (for task display)
+- Listbox widgets (for task display)
--Buttons + Entry input
+- Buttons + Entry input
--File reading/writing with json
+- File reading/writing with json
--Input validation
+- Input validation
--Refreshing widgets dynamically
+- Refreshing widgets dynamically
--Lowercasing + formatting strings
+- Lowercasing + formatting strings
--Better error handling (curselection() edge cases)
+- Better error handling (curselection() edge cases)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------